Sally Menke: Career

 Menke edited documentaries for CBS in her early career.
 The first feature she edited after graduating was Cold Feet, a 1983 comedy.
 She received more film work in the 1990s, working on films such as Teenage Mutant Ninja Turtles, Heaven & Earth and Mulholland Falls.

 In 1992, Menke met Quentin Tarantino when he was holding interviews for an editor.
-“A cheap one,” she once recalled, as this would be his first feature-length debut film.
+"A cheap one", she once recalled, as this would be his debut feature-length film.

 Tarantino sent her the script for Reservoir Dogs and she said that she thought it was "amazing".
 Menke was hiking in Canada when she learned she got the job.
 After Tarantino and Menke collaborated for Reservoir Dogs, she edited every single one of his films after that up until her death: a total of eight films.
 Tarantino summarized their working relationship in 2007, saying that "The best collaborations are the director–editor teams, where they can finish each other's sentences", and that Menke was his "only, truly genuine collaborator".
-Together, they developed the infamous style of dialogue-driven, slow-cut scenes composed with fast-cut action scenes.
+Together, they developed their signature style of dialogue-driven, slow-cut scenes composed with fast-cut action scenes.

 She was selected as a member of the American Cinema Editors.
 On the Motion Picture Editors Guild 2012 listing of the 75 best-edited films of all time, Pulp Fiction was listed 18th.

 Menke's final editing credit was on the film Peacock, a thriller released in 2010, directed by Michael Lander.